School Integrated Pest Management

 Texas law requires all school districts to adopt an integrated pest management program (IPM) and to designate an IPM Coordinator to manage the implementation of the IPM program.
 Integrated Pest Management is an ecologically based strategy that focuses on pest prevention by combining techniques such as biological control, habitat manipulation, cultural practices, and the use of pesticides.
 Pesticide controls should only be used after monitoring indicates established pest thresholds have been met.
 Pesticide products should be selected and applied in a manner that minimizes risks to human health, non-target organisms, and the environment.

-Guidelines for implementing your schools IPM program can be found in Division 7 section 7.201 through 7.205 of the Texas administrative code.
-Additional guidance regarding IPM practices can be found at the Texas A&M Agrilife Extension School IPM website and the EPA’s Managing Pests in Schools website.
+Guidelines for implementing your school's IPM program can be found in Division 7 section 7.201 through 7.205 of the Texas administrative code.
+Additional guidance regarding IPM practices can be found at the Texas A&M Agrilife Extension School IPM website and EPA’s Integrated Pest Management website.
 These Rules and IPM practices will help your school district implement a compliant and successful IPM program.

 Each school district IPM program shall contain the following (see Rule 7.201